mtumilowicz/scala-zio-stm-workshop/README.txt

         * which we need to know in order to implement retry
     * if a retry action is performed, the current transaction is abandoned and retried at some later time
         * it would be correct to retry the transaction immediately, but it would also be inefficient
-            * example: state of the account will probably be unchanged, so the transaction will again hit the retry
+            * example: consumer needs to block if there isn't enough data
+                * execution right away => buffer is likely to be still empty and then you retry again
         * an efficient implementation would instead wait until some other thread writes to TVar
             * each TVar has a watch list of threads that should be woken up if the TVar is modified
             * retry adds the current thread to the watch list of all the TVars read during the current transaction